People Management Resources - Contents

 - Harassment Law UK This web site has been designed to provide practical information and relevant web links for anyone who is the victim of harassment or who has been wrongly accused of harassment, whether it is racial or sexual harassment, or bullying at work.

 Also see: Further pointers on recruitment on our Managing People page.

 - Chartered Institute of Personnel and Development for professional personnel practitioners.
-Info on the site for non-members is restricted, but worth checking, especially their factsheets.
+Info on the site for non-members is restricted, but worth checking, especially their factsheets (in Knowledge section).
 You can also book their short courses online, but they aren’t cheap.
-From £200 plus VAT for organisational membership (1 rep, less than 250 employees, at Mar 04), this could be a good way of getting access to personnel information on a regular basis.
+Organisational membership could be a good way of getting access to personnel information on a regular basis.
 CIPD House, Camp Road, London, SW19 4UX, phone 020 8971 9000, email: email@example.com

 - Croner have various materials available online but less freely available material than there used to be.